ICYMI: Avalon Emerson’s Reworking Of Slowdive’s New Track ‘Sugar For The Pill’ Is Gorgeous

 As if they were mere grapes awaiting their time of just the right fermentation.

-Slowdive’s recent return and self-titled album brings forth a collection of tracks that peel back the very sound that once defined them.
+Slowdive’s recent return and self-titled album bring forth a collection of tracks that peel back the very sound that once defined them.
 The latest lyrics showcase wisdom and maturity, an expected letting go of the youthfulness they once contained.

 Singer Neil Halstead remains gentle over the course of the self-titled record.
 The tracks are also sparingly fuzz rock, especially on ‘Sugar for the Pill’.